zackmdavis/Category_War/evolution_of_meaning_basics.md

 You think back fondly back to the Plague of '20—in those carefree days, ubiquitous internet access made it easy to get a weather report, or order delivery of supplies, or even fresh meals, right to your door (!!).
 Those days are years long gone, however, and you remind yourself that you should be grateful: the Butlerian Network Killswitch was the only thing that saved humanity from the GPT-12 Uprising of '32.

 Your best bet for an advance weather report is the [pneumatic tube](https://en.wikipedia.org/wiki/Pneumatic_tube) system connecting your bunker with the settlement above.
-You write, "Is it hot or cold outside today?" on a piece of paper, seal it in a tube, send it up, and hope one of your ill-tempered upstairs neighbors feels like answering.
+You write, "Is it hot or cold outside today?" on a piece of paper, seal it in a tube, send it up, and hope one of your ill-tempered neighbors in the group house upstairs feels like answering.
 You suspect they don't like you, perhaps out of jealousy at your solo possession of the bunker.

 (According to all official accounts, the Plague only spreads through respiratory droplets, not fomites, so the tube should be safe.
 You don't think you trust the official accounts, but you don't feel motivated to take extra precautions—almost as if you're not entirely sure how much you value continuing to live in this world.)